triton-inference-server/server/docs/model_configuration.rst

 Model Configuration
 ===================

-Each model in a :ref:`section-model-repository` must include a file called config.pbtxt that contains the configuration information for the model.
-The model configuration must be specified as :doc:`ModelConfig <protobuf_api/model_config.proto>` protobuf.
+Each model in a :ref:`section-model-repository` must include a model configuration that provides required and optional information about the model.
+Typically, this configuration is provided in a config.pbtxt file specified as :doc:`ModelConfig <protobuf_api/model_config.proto>` protobuf.
+In some cases, discussed in :ref:`section-generated-model-configuration`, the model configuration can be generated automatically by the inference server and so does not need to be provided explicitly.

 A minimal model configuration must specify :cpp:var:`name
 <nvidia::inferenceserver::ModelConfig::name>`, :cpp:var:`platform